 One of the heatedly discussed aspects of SAFe(Scaled Agile Framework) is the specified HIP sprints.
-HIP stands for Hardening, Innovation and Planning.
-In earlier versions of SAFe these were called Hardening Sprints.
+HIP here stands for Hardening, Innovation and Planning.
+In earlier versions of SAFe, this was still called Hardening Sprints.

-In Scrum implementations, we usually view the need for a stabilization phase with a fair amount of suspicion – it almost always goes hand-in-hand with a poor code base and suboptimal development practices.
-That’s why these Hardening Sprints have caused quite a sharp reaction in the Scrum community (also from me).
+In Scrum implementations, we usually view the need for a stabilization phase with a fair amount of suspicion – after all, it almost always goes hand-in-hand with a poor code base and suboptimal development practices.
+Therefore, these Hardening Sprints have also caused quite a sharp reaction in the Scrum – community (also from me).

-Now I’ve found that this criticism has at least been put into perspective – and for me, that’s not just because of the renaming
+Now I have noticed that this point of criticism has at least been put into perspective – for me this is not only true because of the renaming

-- In a large development, the individual Scrum team must guarantee a higher planning reliability than in an autonomous environment.
-You have to buy planning security with a buffer.
+- In a large development, the individual Scrum team must guarantee higher planning reliability than in an autonomous environment.
+Planning reliability must be bought with a buffer.
 This is the first application for the HIP Sprint.

-- Third, the HIP Sprint is the period during which experiments, learning activities, and the like are conducted – across: Innovation.
+- Third, the HIP Sprint is the period during which experiments, learning activities, and the like are conducted – across the board: Innovation.
 When the team has completed the other two activities, this is the built-in reward for effective and well-planned work.

 Going back to pure Scrum, one thing remains the same: the need for stabilization sprints indicates weaknesses in the previous sprints: the result of a sprint should be software of deliverable quality.

 However, special sprints have always been discussed (and sometimes hotly disputed) in Scrum as well:

 - Sprint 0 for initial planning, possibly also for calibrating the expected velocity.

 - A product owner is expected to compile the backlog items in such a way that they can be used to designate nameable increments for the sprints – if you look at it closely, these are also specialized sprints.